 This one day conference will link the latest research and theoretical ideas to good Quality First Teaching practice.
 It will explore and present strategies with regard to Dyslexia and Dyscalculia, with leading experts in the field presenting the latest ideas.

 Professor Snowling held a personal Chair in the Department of Psychology at the University of York where she was Co-Director of the Centre for Reading and Language before her current role.
 Her research focuses on children’s language and learning and she is specifically interested in the nature and causes of children’s reading difficulties.
-A member of Sir Jim Rose’s Expert Advisory Group on provision for Dyslexia in 2009 and an expert member of the Education for All: Fast Track Initiative group in Washington DC in 2011.
-Professor Snowling is a Fellow of the British Academy and a Fellow of the Academy of Medical Sciences, she was appointed CBE for services to science and the understanding of dyslexia in 2016.
-Professor’s Snowling’s presentation will therefore focus upon Reading and Literacy.
+A member of Sir Jim Rose’s Expert Advisory Group on provision for Dyslexia in 2009 and an expert member of the Education for All: Fast Track Initiative group in Washington DC in 2011, Professor Snowling is a Fellow of the British Academy and a Fellow of the Academy of Medical Sciences.
+She was appointed CBE for services to science and the understanding of dyslexia in 2016.
+Professor Snowling’s presentation will therefore focus upon Reading and Literacy.

 Dr Caravolas is a well-respected researcher, with wide-ranging papers published.
 She has presented her work at numerous international conferences.
 Her work focuses on literacy, with wide and varied research areas.
 Her presentation at the conference will focus on Spelling and Writing.

 Professor Greg Brooks